nggoss/db2termproject/README.md

 ## List of queries:

 * team names
-* players' basic info for given team
+* team name for player & year
-* players' basic info for given position
+* players' basic info for firstName, lastName
 * statistics for given player by year for batting
 * statistics for given player by year for pitching
 * statistics for given player by year for fielding